Vitamin and mineral deficiency testing

 - Hormone-like regulation of mineral metabolism by vitamin D, for instance helping metabolize calcium

 - Regulation of cell and tissue growth and differentiation (vitamin A)

 - Some vitamins, for example, E and sometimes C, act as antioxidants

 - The B complex, the largest number, function as coenzymes, substances that help enzymes as catalysts in metabolism.

 Until the mid-1930s, we obtained vitamins solely through food.
-Changes in diet seasonally usually greatly altered the vitamins taken in.
+Changes in diet seasonally usually greatly alter the vitamins taken in.
 Now, manufacturers can produce multivitamin supplements and additives as inexpensive semisynthetic and synthetic chemicals.

 So different levels of deficiency show up in different ways.
 Inadequate nutrition causes a primary deficiency.
 A vitamin deficiency can cause a disease or a syndrome, a long-term deficiency.
 Malabsorption, metabolic anomalies, or the result of lifestyle choices including smoking and alcohol consumption may cause secondary deficiencies and underlying disorders.

 Your body needs dietary minerals, micronutrients, for proper health.
-Poor diet, faulty uptake of minerals, or a dysfunction in use of the mineral after your body absorbs it may cause a deficiency.
+Poor diet, faulty uptake of minerals, or dysfunction in use of the mineral after your body absorbs it may cause a deficiency.
 These deficiencies cause many disorders including anemia and goiter.
 They may be named by the deficient mineral, such as a zinc deficiency, an iron deficiency, or a magnesium deficiency.